hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-1.md

 ### Dataset Example

 We will look at how the different columns look like in Druid.
-Druid is an event store and it is mandatory to have timestamp, dimensions and metrics in your data.
+Druid is an event store and it is mandatory to have timestamp in your data.

 ~~~json